In-Orbit GRB Identification Using LLM-based model for the CXPD CubeSat: Conclusion

 In this study, we propose and validate an innovative method for in-orbit GRB identification using the CXPD CubeSat and an MLLM.
 Leveraging the miniCPM-V 2.6 model, we successfully classify GRB signals and regress their spectral indices from simulated energy spectrum diagrams within the 2–10 keV range.
 To optimize the model for onboard deployment under constrained computational resources, we fine-tuned it using the LoRA technique and quantized it to 4-bit precision.

 Our experimental results demonstrate outstanding performance: a classification accuracy of 100\% and an RMSE of 0.118 for power-law index regression.
 These outcomes indicate that our model can effectively distinguish GRB events from complex and variable background conditions encountered in wide-field X-ray polarimetry.
-Compared to traditional rule-based methods, our machine learning framework exhibits superior adaptability, robustness, and potential for real-time analysis.
+We note that the background class used in this study primarily consists of instrumental and diffuse background components.
+Some non-GRB astrophysical transients, if sufficiently bright, may still be of interest for polarization observations and are therefore not necessarily required to be excluded at the triggering stage.

 To further verify the operational feasibility of our approach, we implemented a comprehensive simulated data acquisition and processing pipeline.
 This pipeline includes detector response simulation, engineering data parsing, and spectral image generation, thereby mimicking the complete onboard data flow.
 Our simulations confirm the practicality of deploying deep learning-based GRB identification models in resource-limited CubeSat environments.